microsoft/FluidFramework/packages/dds/merge-tree/REFERENCEPOSITIONS.md

 The reference will slide to the next farthest segment when the segment is removed and the remove has been acknowledged.
 Sliding will look for the next valid segment.
-A valid segment is one whose creation has been acknowledge and either hasn't been removed or the remove is pending (not acknowledged).
+A valid segment is one whose creation has been acknowledged and either hasn't been removed or the remove is pending (not acknowledged).
 If a farther segment is found, then the LocalReference will be changed to refer to that segment and have offset 0.
 This farther slide will not change the numerical position of the reference.